 Depending on the type of loan, interest rates may be fixed for the entire tenure or a part of it, as per the lender’s policies.

 A loan under a floating regime has a home loan rate that keeps changing over the tenure of the loan.
 It varies with changes in market conditions and the underlying external benchmarks such as the Reserve Bank of India’s repo rates.
 When the interest rates rise, so does your loan repayment amount and vice versa.

-For instance, if the underlying index is 6% and a financial institution decides on a spread of an additional 2%, the applicable lending rates will be 8%.
+For instance, if the underlying index is 6% and a financial institution decides on a spread of an additional 2%, the applicable lending rate will be 8%.

 Floating interest rates are ideal when the market interest rates are declining.
 However, if the standard interest rates go up, so do the payable EMIs.

 The final rate offered to you is solely at the discretion of the lender.
 However, here are a few factors that could affect your interest rate.

 Financial institutions can have several types of benchmark lending rates.
 Most banks follow RBI’s repo rate as an external benchmark while all NBFCs use PLR (Prime Lending Rate) to determine their housing loan interest rates.

 The credit score allows lenders to study the applicant’s past debt repayment records and overall creditworthiness.
 Having a high credit score means the borrower is more likely to repay his/her loan in time.
 Hence, the lender could charge them a lower housing loan interest rate.
 In case, your credit score is on the lower side of the spectrum, you can still improve your score by following the best practices.

 Lenders assume lower credit risks when their borrowers have a steady source of income.
 That’s why salaried applicants at a reputable company will often get better interest rates compared to self-employed individuals.